Best fitness trackers in 2025 including Fitbit, Garmin, Whoop and more

 Weight | 13.5g |

-The Xiaomi Mi Band 7 is an affordable fitness tracker that’s ideal for those on a tight budget.
-Despite its price, we’re still impressed with the amount commendable health and fitness tracking features.
-We’re big fans of its minimalistic design and even bigger fans of its impressively long battery life — it can last up to a whopping 14 days on a single charge.
+The Xiaomi Mi Band 9 is an ultra-affordable fitness tracker that’s perfect for those on a budget.
+Despite its low price, it still packs an impressive range of health and fitness tracking features.
+We’re big fans of its sleek, minimalistic design and even bigger fans of its exceptional battery life – lasting up to an incredible 21 days on a single charge.

 Stuff Verdict